Spine Race - Some Stats (2012-2025) - Updated following 2025 race.

-This is an update to a post I originally published in following the 2023 event.
-I have now updated it to reflect the 2024 race.
+This is an update to a post I originally published in 2023 and annually since.

 Over the years there have been a number of stats published about the Spine races, usually focusing on finish percentages etc. I decided to take a look and see whether I could do something different with the data.
 I've focused purely on the Winter Spine Race and none of the other races in the series.